algolia/docsearch-scraper/README.md

 In production, you build the image from the default Docker file, then run the container.

+Several documentations are using Javascript to generate the HTML code.
+To handle those documentations, this image which embeds a Splash proxy in order to render webpages before crawling them.
+Note that your JSON configuration file must set the `js_render` parameter to `true` see [`js_render`](#js_render).
+If not, the Splash instance won't be started.

 ```
 $ docker build -t algolia/documentation-scrapper .
 $ docker run \